June 3, 2026

 5. Complete the required credentialing exam with ICF

 Once your ICF application materials are approved, you will be invited to complete the professional knowledge examination.
-Preparation materials are available within the programme resources.
+Preparation materials are available within the program resources.

 6. Maintain accurate records for future renewal

 You are responsible for maintaining documentation of your training and coaching experience for future credential renewals.
-Organised record keeping simplifies long-term professional development.
+Organized record keeping simplifies long-term professional development.

 Ready to start your coaching journey?
-Explore the SolutionsAcademy coaching programmes and find the right track for your goals.
+Explore the SolutionsAcademy coaching programs and find the right track for your goals.

 Kirsten Dierolf